 - Select (highlight) arbitrary text: Depress and hold down the left mouse button while sweeping over the desired selection.
 The selected text will be highlighted. - Select a single whitespace-delimited string (word): Double click on the word using the left button.
 The selected word will be highlighted.
-(Note: whitespace = spaces/blanks or TAB characters) - Select a single line of text: Triple click with the left button anywhere on the desired line.
+(Note: whitespace = spaces/blanks or TAB characters, and precisely what defines a word gets a bit tricky if there are non-alphanumeric characters in the string.) - Select a single line of text: Triple click with the left button anywhere on the desired line.
 The selected line will be highlighted. - Paste selected (highlighted) text: Position the cursor at the desired insertion point using a single click of the left mouse or via the arrow keys.
 Notice that this action will clear the highlighting of the selected text, but that in all of the above cases, the selection process has automatically copied the selected text to a global buffer (what you might know as a clipboard).
 Depress the middle button, and the previously selected text will be inserted before the cursor.
 The buffer/clipboard contents remain intact until the next selection action. - Cut text: Select text as above and then depress either the delete or backspace key.
 The selected text will be deleted and stored in the buffer/clipboard so you can, for example, subsequently paste it per the previous instruction.

 Note that you can you these techniques to transfer selected text between different windows; i.e. between different shells, a shell and a text editor window, text displayed in some window, and the URL type-in of your browser etc. etc. Also observe that in many applications, depressing the right mouse button (which is not used for the actions described above) will bring down a menu that will typically have selections such as copy, paste, cut, undo ..., and it's a good idea to become familiar with that mechanism.
-In addition, the mapping of mouse buttons tends to be configurable in Linux distributions, so you may sometimes encounter a system where the right button acts like the left normally does and vice versa.
+In addition, the mapping of mouse buttons tends to be configurable in Linux distributions.
 Finally, if you intend to use a Mac to do some of the course work, I assume that you already know how to accomplish text selection, cut and paste and the like.